About storage pools, volumes and buckets

 Remote storage

 The ceph, cephfs and cephobject drivers store the data in a completely independent Ceph storage cluster that must be set up separately.
+The same applies to the powerflex driver.

 Default storage pool